-(Revised July, 2012)
+(Revised July, 2020)

 Missed Lessons and Make-ups

 The studio shall not assume any financial responsibility for a student’s absence(s).
-Monthly rates are flat fees, and shall not be lowered nor refunded for missed lessons, no matter whether you give me a notice in advance.
+Monthly rates are flat fees, and shall not be lowered, nor refunded for missed lessons, no matter whether you give me a notice in advance.
 Please bear in mind that some months contain an extra week for which there is no additional charge.
 If, for some reason, a lesson must be missed, please notify me at least one week (or not less than 24 hours, if possible) in advance via phone, email or text message.
 A make-up lesson shall be provided based on my schedule availability and given to those students who give me a 24-hour notice.

 Termination of Lessons

 Piano lessons continue as usual during the summer months.
-This is a private piano studio, and does not follow any type of “academic school year”.
-If you and/or your family will be out of town at any time during the summer, please let me know well in advance so that I may adjust my teaching schedule.
+This is a private piano studio, and does not follow any type of “academic school year.”
+If you and/or your family will be out of town at any time during the summer, please let me know well in advance, so that I may adjust my teaching schedule.